esturcke/cmsc-636-project/proposal/README.md

 ## Potential Contribution

-We hope to demonstrate a that visual anomaly detection is viable for temporal graph data sets and that in particular, the vis tool that we develop would aid network security analyst in detecting and evaluating anomalous behavior on an internal network.
+We hope to demonstrate that visual anomaly detection is viable for temporal graph data sets and that in particular, the vis tool that we develop would aid network security analyst in detecting and evaluating anomalous behavior on an internal network.